maunope/rgbpi_utils/artwork_matcher/README.md

 - **important** only PNG images are processed
 - run  `sh rgbpi_images_map.sh Platform OutputFolder MatchFile [--debug] [--resize] [--sourcefolder=] [--imagelookupfile=]`, note that output folder **will be erased** a rebuilt from scratch, **Platform**  must match one of the system names present in the prepped **games.dat** file (sortedgames.dat is prebuilt and comes with this repository)
 - sample: `sh rgbpi_images_map.sh megadrive  output_megadrive  sortedgames.dat  --sourcefolder=./megadrive`
-- renamed files are in the output folder, the need resizing for optimal display quality, imagemagik (https://imagemagick.org/index.php) is a valid option,  `mogrify -resize 300x225 *.png -quality 100` will resize all your image to fit rgbpi resolution
+- renamed files are in the output folder, the need resizing for optimal display quality, imagemagik (https://imagemagick.org/index.php) is a valid option,  `mogrify -resize 300x225 *.png -quality 100` will resize all your image to fit RGBPI resolution
 - a lookup file for amiga is provided (amiga_names.dat), based on https://github.com/libretro/libretro-database.git content.

 ## Dang! it's not matching all images!